christianb93/k8s-on-openstack/README.md

 In case the Terraform state is broken, you can also delete all resources in GCP manually by running `tools/gcloud_delete` from a Google cloud shell  - use this with care!

 Also note that the Terraform script adds ingress firewall rules to allow traffic from your **current** IP address.
-If this changes, for instance because your provider disconnects you at some point at night and reconnects, you will have to run `(cd base ; terraform apply -auto-approve)` to refresh the firewall rules.
+If this changes, for instance because your provider disconnects you at some point at night and reconnects, you will have to run `(cd gce ; terraform apply -auto-approve)` to refresh the firewall rules.